kadena-io/pact/docs/en/pact-reference.md

 In the above code, `pay-fee` is intended to run once.
 But because the `collector:module{data-collector}` modref is invoked **inside of the capability acquisition**, the modref code in `collect` now has elevated privilege to directly call `pay-fee`.
-Thus a malicious actor can call `pay-fee` as many times as they like.
+Thus a malicious actor can craft a version of `collect` thatn can directly call `pay-fee` as many times as they like.

 Fortunately, this is easily avoided by keeping modref calls out of scope of the sensitive capability.